OpenCyphal/docker_toolchains/nodethon/README.md

 # "Nodethon" (Node.js + Python) Docker

-Builds and pushes a docker environment for use with tox testing.
-This environment contains Node.js 13 and some other JavaScript dependencies, besides a series of python versions allowing multi-version tox testing locally and in CI services.
+Builds and pushes a docker environment useful for testing and building Node.js applications that also use Python or Python applications that also use Node.js.
+This environment contains Node.js and a few other, essential JavaScript dependencies as well as series of python versions allowing multi-version tox testing locally and in CI services.

-The "sq" suffix indicates that the ["sonarqube"](https://www.sonarqube.org) scanner has been included in the image.
-This scanner allows tox builds to upload coverage and other reports to a sonarqube instance.
+All nodethon images include the ["sonarqube"](https://www.sonarqube.org) scanner.
+This scanner allows node and tox builds to upload coverage and analysis reports to a sonarqube instance.

 ## Build and Push